How to Emerge From a Trading Drawdown

 - Slight tweaks to existing rules, nothing major, simply some housekeeping or optimizing.

 - Renewed confidence.
 Nothings wrong, the system is behaving just as I expect given what the market is throwing at it.
 Go out there tomorrow and execute without hesitation.

-The less likely (hopefully) third outcome would be the realization that something is in fact wrong with the trading system or our personal execution.
+The less likely (hopefully) third outcome would be the realization that something is, in fact, wrong with the trading system or our own personal execution.